ofirdagan/talks-that-changed-the-world/README.md

 * Introducing **NodeJS** by Ryan Dahl (2009) - [video](https://www.youtube.com/watch?v=ztspvPYybIY)
 * Introducing **gruntjs** by Ben Alman - (2012) [video](https://www.youtube.com/watch?v=Xp6aFno24x4)
 * Introducing **ReactJS** by Tom Occhino and Jordan Walke - (2013) [video](https://www.youtube.com/watch?v=XxVg_s8xAms)
+* Hey Underscore, You're Doing It Wrong! - (2013) [video](https://www.youtube.com/watch?v=m3svKOdZijA)
+  *This one by Brian Lonsdorf (also known as Professor Frisby) was a game changer for me.
+It made me "click" on what functional programming in javascript is.
+He doesn't talk about monads, functors or any advanced techniques but rather about the basics of functional composition.
+I ~~based~~ plagiarized my talk from his.
+(BenK)*

 ### PR are welcomed :)